 Smart heating controls allow you to manage your heating and hot water remotely from a computer, tablet or smart phone for ultimate convenience.
 We’re always happy to help and advise you on energy saving and tariffs.

 Call us on 505460 or visit Smarter Living in the Powerhouse and speak to one of our trained Energy Advisers.
-Covid-permitting, we will even to come to your home for free to advise how best to use your electric heating systems and save money but we can do a lot over the phone.
+Covid-permitting, we will even come to your home for free to advise how best to use your electric heating systems and save money but we can do a lot over the phone.

 *Domestic single-rate customer using 3,750 kWhs per annum including all taxes